mhmdalisadat/rewarding_system/README.md

 ## Features

-- **Asset Management:** Track and manage your assets in an intuitive user interface.
 - **Reward System:** Earn and redeem rewards based on asset performance or participation.
 - **Interactive Animations:** Powered by Framer Motion, the app provides smooth transitions and animations for a delightful user experience.
 - **TypeScript Support:** Ensure code quality and scalability with TypeScript.